Salwa kingdom: King Dyumatsena of Salwa

 There was, amongst the Salwas, a virtuous Kshatriya king known by the name of Dyumatsena.
 And it came to pass that in course of time he became blind.
 And that blind king possessed of wisdom had an only son.
 And it so happened that an old enemy dwelling in the vicinity, taking advantage of the king's mishap, deprived him of his kingdom.
 And thereupon the monarch, accompanied by his wife bearing a child on her breast, went into the woods.
 His son, born in the city, began to grow in the hermitage.
 The Brahmanas have named the son Satyavan.
 In his childhood he took great delight in horses, and used to make horses of clay.
 And he used also to draw pictures of horses.
 And for this that youth is sometimes called by the name of Chitraswa.
 The Madra princess Savitri knew about this prince and fell in love with him.
 Later she married him.
-Dyumatsena's minister somehow slew the enemy king and Dyumatesena regained his kingdom.
+Dyumatsena's minister somehow slew the enemy king and Dyumatsena regained his kingdom.

 Salwa king contemporary to Bhishma

 A Salwa king named Shalva Kumara (5:179) was mentioned as a lover of Amba, the eldest princess of Kasi kingdom, who was abducted by Bhishma, a warrior from Kuru kingdom, along with her sisters Ambika and Ambalika.
 Bhishma wished to make her the wife of Kuru prince Vichitravirya, but Amba wished to marry the Salwa king.
-Bhishma sent her to Salwa but the Salwa king rejected her.
+Bhishma sent her to Salwa, and was rejected by the king.